-Another very important element is in having your book in very selective categories on Kindle.
+Another crucial element is to have your book listed in the best keywords and categories on Kindle.

 If your book is under the category of Fiction-Romance, your book will be competing against many thousands of other titles to get a decent ranking.

-So good luck with your next KDP free ebook promotion, and hopefully you get the desired ‘bounce’ to sell a squillion copies.
+Good luck with your next KDP free ebook promotion, and hopefully, you get the desired bounce to sell a million copies.